dblspk/web-app/README.md

 __Tab__ / __Shift+Tab__ &mdash; cycle through fields

-Output ciphertext is automatically copied by tabbing to or clicking on the field.
+Encoded message is automatically copied by tabbing to or clicking on the field.

 Drag and drop files onto page to encode.